The 9 Best Traditional Caffs in London

-Tucked on Chapel Market, this Italian-run greaser has been in the family for over 50 years, helping north London cope with their hangovers one fry up at a time.
-Besides just the basic toast/beans/bacon number, they’ve branched out with a big American pancake offering.
+Tucked on Chapel Market, this Italian-run greaser has been in the family for over 50 years, helping north London cope with its hangovers one fry up at a time.
+Besides just the basic toast/beans/bacon number, it's branched out with a big American pancake offering.
 With massive smiles, and equally large portions, this is the kind of place that almost feels like home, with all the little details in place, like plastic foliage and pictures of old-school sports icons adorning the walls.

-With prices easily 20 years out of the date, and portions big enough to keep you full for the rest of the day, this place is generally heaving... yet somehow the food comes quickly and is always delicious.
+With prices easily 20 years out of date, and portions big enough to keep you full for the rest of the day, this place is generally heaving... yet somehow the food comes quickly and is always delicious.

-A frequent spot hit by Arsenal fans pre/post game, the walls are covered in history, the staff are surprisingly friendly, with faces bright and cheerful and pulling just the right amount of banter and efficiency, and the food is genuinely great.
+A frequent spot hit by Arsenal fans pre/post game, the walls are covered in history, the staff are surprisingly friendly -- with faces bright and cheerful and pulling just the right amount of banter and efficiency -- and the food is genuinely great.